-As we head into the winter seasons, we remind families to review their emergency preparedness plans, including a list of items needed in the event that evacuation becomes necessary.
-Flooding can occur due to heavy storms, snowmelt or ice jams.
-Although Black Hawk County was included in one Presidential Disaster Declaration due to a severe storm, our City experienced only minor flooding in 2014 and 2015.
+As we head into the spring and summer seasons, we remind families to review their emergency preparedness plans, including a list of items needed in the event that evacuation becomes necessary.
+Flooding can occur due to heavy storms, or snowmelt.
 A brochure that provides guidance on flood levels and evacuation notices is available using the link on the left side of this page.
 Also found on this page are links to information concerning the Cedar River.
 Don’t wait until flood season to prepare a plan!

 Whatever rainfall or snow melt that does not infiltrate into the ground ends up as stormwater runoff and does not go to the wastewater treatment plant before it is released into the river.
 Please help protect the quality of Cedar Falls water by using de-icing salt sparingly, picking up after your pets, and properly dispose of yard waste ~ not on stream banks.